 I will photograph almost anything, but my primary subjects are landscapes and nature.
-Portraits and sports are also favorites, but the latter is largely restricted to swim meets.
+I enjoy portraits and sports, but don’t get the chance to do much of either, unfortunately.

 My wife, Susan, and I met at Stanford as freshmen and have been married since 1990.
-We have three daughters and one son, ages 17 through 23.
-I grew up in the San Francisco Bay Area and we have lived in Tucson, Arizona, since 1994.
+We have three daughters and one son, ages 18 through 24, and have lived in Tucson, Arizona, since 1994.

-I have travelled very little overseas, but have been to 46 states (all but the Dakotas, Michigan and Delaware…How I am ever going to find myself in Delaware I have no idea.).
-I have never been in a helicopter, but I have flown on the Goodyear blimp (pretty neat) and in the back of an F-16 (over-the-top awesome).
-I only got to fly the F-16, however.
+After visiting the Dakotas this year, I have been to 48 states (all but Michigan and Delaware…how I am ever going to find myself in Delaware I have no idea.).
+While I have yet to fly in a helicopter or hot air balloon, I have flown on the Goodyear blimp and in the back of an F-16.

 *B.S. and M.S.
 Mechanical Engineering, Stanford; B.A.
 English, Stanford; PhD Electrical and Computer Engineering, University of Arizona.